Lehoczky/frontend-tools/content/style-guide.md

 **Enforced with:** [unicorn/no-nested-ternary](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-nested-ternary.md)

-### Don't ignore the return value of ternary expression
+### Don't ignore the return value of ternary expressions

-Use `if-else` blocks when you don't care about the value of the ternary expression left and right side.
+Use `if-else` blocks when you don't care about the value of the ternary expression's left and right side.

 ```ts
 // Bad